-Friday, October 16, 2020 12:30-01:45 pm Conference Room II

-"Who Will Save Us Now?": Strategic Crisis Leadership Communication during COVID-19 during the COVID-19 global pandemic.
+Friday, October 16, 2020 12:30-01:45 pm (EST) Conference Room II during the COVID-19 global pandemic.
 The panelists discuss how leadership emergency response, integrity, and commitment matter for public persuasion and the shifting of public behavior in everyday life and higher education.
 The panelists discuss how New York Governor Andrew Cuomo emerged as a leading spokesperson across the United States during the pandemic, and how his approval metrics resonated positively with the public during the crisis.
 The effectiveness of nonverbal cues and verbal communication in crisis leadership communication is also examined in a cross-cultural comparison between a Western culture, the United States, and an Asian culture, Singapore.
 Dramatic realization and idealization will be explored within academic institutions through the leadership response to the precipitation of complaints from students and parents in higher education.